QUICK ANSWER

 Does GRM use monthly or annual rent?

 Use the rent period the question asks for.
-For exam purposes, annual gross rent is the safer default when the stem does not clearly ask for monthly GRM, but always read the wording before you divide.
+For exam purposes, annual gross rent is the safer default when the stem does not clearly ask for monthly GRM, but read the wording before you divide.

 Is GRM the same as cap rate?